Simon Hobbs

+Simon Hobbs is a British-born financial advisor who emigrated to the USA in 2009 and became an American citizen in 2018.

+He is part of California Financial Partners.
+Being independent, his business is not directed by a bank and instead he employs LPL Financial as his broker dealer.

-Simon Hobbs is a British-born journalist who became an American citizen in 2018.
-He worked for business news channel CNBC for 18 years, first in London and then at the New York Stock Exchange and for five years he was a co-anchor of the 10am hour of Squawk on the Street until his departure from CNBC in July 2016.
-He currently lives in Los Angeles, freelancing and hosting conferences.
+He worked for business news channel CNBC for 18 years, first in London and then at the New York Stock Exchange and for five years he was a co-anchor of the 10am hour of Squawk on the Street until his departure from CNBC in July 2016 when he continued hosting conferences.

 Biography

+Hobbs joined California Financial Partners in 2018 and gained his professional licensing exams in 2019.

+CFP is based in Glendale, California and is a Registered Investment Advisor offering comprehensive, fee-based financial planning and strategic wealth management.
+It also offers Security and Advisory services through LPL Financial.
+Member FINRA & SIPC.

+Hobbs built his wealth management business in Palm Springs as a local CFP satellite office.

+He hosted an international tax podcast for EY (formerly Ernst & Young) called ‘Tax & Law in Focus’.

+He is Membership Chair for Indian Wells Rotary Club, Ambassador for the Desert Business Association, and a prominent member of the Rancho Mirage Chamber of Commerce.

-Hobbs is best known for working for CNBC, and was with the channel from 1998 to 2016.
+Hobbs is best known for working as a main anchor for CNBC, and was with the channel from 1998 to 2016.

 Before joining CNBC he worked for LBC news radio in the UK for 8 years, rising from reporter to executive producer, with stints at BBC Radio 4 and BBC Radio 1's Newsbeat.

 For CNBC Europe, Hobbs initially co-anchored Squawk Box Europe and also anchored Europe Today and its replacement Today's Business was the first show to totally interact with new video wall technology.

 In 2003 Hobbs switched to afternoons, hosting European Closing Bell and Europe Tonight.
 He hosted European Closing Bell and Europe Tonight until Guy Johnson became host of both shows in March 2007.